-A simple method of measuring temperature is to exploit the negative temperature coefficient of a diode, measuring the base-emitter voltage (V{BE}) of a transistor operated at constant current.
-Unfortunately, this technique requires calibration to null out the effect of the absolute value of V{BE} , which varies from device to device.
+A simple method of measuring temperature is to exploit the negative temperature coefficient of a diode, measuring the base-emitter voltage ( $V{\text{BE}}$ ) of a transistor operated at constant current.
+Unfortunately, this technique requires calibration to null out the effect of the absolute value of $V{\text{BE}}$ , which varies from device to device.

-The technique used in the ADT7473/ADT7473-1 measures the change in V{BE} when the device is operated at three different currents.
+The technique used in the ADT7473 is to measure the change in $V{\text{BE}}$ when the device is operated at three different currents.
 Previous devices have used only two operating currents, but the use of a third current allows automatic cancellation of resistances in series with the external temperature sensor.

-Figure 26 shows the input signal conditioning used to measure the output of an external temperature sensor.
+Figure 21 shows the input signal conditioning used to measure the output of an external temperature sensor.
 This figure shows the external sensor as a substrate transistor, but it could equally be a discrete transistor.
 If a discrete transistor is used, the collector is not grounded and should be linked to the base.
 To prevent ground noise from interfering with the measurement, the more negative terminal of the sensor is not referenced to ground, but is biased above ground by an internal diode at the D- input.
 C1 can optionally be added as a noise filter (recommended maximum value 1000 pF).
 However, a better option in noisy environments is to add a filter, as described in the Noise Filtering section.